nextstepitt/auth0-pyrates/Lab_01 - Identity Provider/README.md

         secret: secret
     })
     ```
-* Following the configuration add the config as middleware to Express:
+1. Following the configuration add the config as middleware to Express:
     ```js
     app.use(authMiddleware)
     ```

-### Step 3
+#### 1.3
-* Add the *requiresAuth(() = false)* as the first middleware to the route for [ /, /index, /index.html ].
+1. Add the *requiresAuth(() = false)* as the first middleware to the route for [ /, /index, /index.html ].
 This middlware uses a callback function to indicate (false) that authentication must take place.
 This steps outside of the bounds of unit testing, because this is inserted just so the middleware may
 be mocked for this route during the test.
 This is the only place in the application that anything is added to support testing, everything
 else follows the principles of test in isolation and do not write code specificially to enable testing.
-* Add *requiresAuth()* as the first middleware in each of the routes for /profile and /treasure.
+1. Add *requiresAuth()* as the first middleware in each of the routes for /profile and /treasure.
 Without a parameter the default is *true*, authentication is required for the route.

-### Step 4
+#### 1.4
-* Run all of the tests with *npm test*, or *npm run test-coverage* to check the code coverage during testing.
+1. Run all of the tests with *npm test*, or *npm run test-coverage* to check the code coverage during testing.

-### Step 5
+#### 1.5
-* Launch the web application server with *npm run start-pyrates*.
+1. Launch the web application server with *npm run start-pyrates*.
-* Open the browser and go to http://localhost:3000, verify the landing page is accessible.
+1. Open the browser and go to http://localhost:3000, verify the landing page is accessible.
-* Click on the Profile page.
+1. Click on the Profile page.
 Auth0 will provide the login page.
 Click the sign-up button and create a new account and sign in.
-* Verify the profile page shows the ODIC ID token and the JSON claims that it contains.
+1. Verify the profile page shows the ODIC ID token and the JSON claims that it contains.
-* Click *Sign Out* and verify you are signed out of the application.
+1. Click *Sign Out* and verify you are signed out of the application.

 ## License